martha-oc/Kidds-Tattoos/README.md

 # Kidds-Tattoos
-Website creayted for a tattoo apprentice to showcase artwork.
+Website created for a tattoo apprentice to showcase artwork.